-Containers are quickly becoming the preferred way to package, deploy, and manage cloud applications.
-Azure Container Instances offers the fastest and simplest way to run a container in Azure, without having to provision any virtual machines and without having to adopt a higher-level service.
+Containers are becoming the preferred way to package, deploy, and manage cloud applications.
+Azure Container Instances offers the fastest and simplest way to run a container in Azure, without having to manage any virtual machines and without having to adopt a higher-level service.

 Fast startup times

 Containers offer significant startup benefits over virtual machines.
-With Azure Container Instances, you can start a container in Azure in seconds without the need to provision and manage VMs.
+Azure Container Instances can start containers in Azure in seconds, without the need to provision and manage VMs.

-Historically, containers have offered application dependency isolation and resource governance, but have not been considered sufficiently hardened for hostile multi-tenant usage.
-With Azure Container Instances, your application is as isolated in a container as it would be in a VM.
+Historically, containers have offered application dependency isolation and resource governance but have not been considered sufficiently hardened for hostile multi-tenant usage.
+Azure Container Instances guarantees your application is as isolated in a container as it would be in a VM.

 Containers are typically optimized to run just a single application, but the exact needs of those applications can differ greatly.
-With Azure Container Instances, you can request exactly what you need in terms of CPU cores and memory.
-You pay based on what you request, billed by the second, so you can finely optimize your spending based on your needs.
+Azure Container Instances provides optimum utilization by allowing exact specifications of CPU cores and memory.
+You pay based on what you need and get billed by the second, so you can fine-tune your spending based on actual need.